CHTC/chtc-website-source/_events/throughput-computing-week-2025.md

 - Be inspired by presentations and conversations with community leaders and contributors sharing common interests
 - Learn about HTC and new developments to advance your science, your collaboration or your campus

+HTC25's Keynote speaker, Dr. Erik Wright, will present on Monday, June 2.
+Erik Wright's research integrates comparative genomics and experimental evolution to tackle the problem of antibiotic resistance.
+Wright studies the strategies that naturally antibiotic-producing bacteria have evolved to discourage the build-up of resistance.
+The goal of this research is to develop new strategies for treating pathogens in the clinic, ultimately turning the tide against increasing antibiotic resistance.
+Wright relies on the OSPool for much of his work in genomics.

+View the [HTC25 schedule here](https://agenda.hep.wisc.edu/event/2297/timetable/#all.detailed) (Additional details will be added over the coming weeks.)

 ### Connect with CC* Campuses and OSG Staff

 [CC* campuses](https://osg-htc.org/campus-cyberinfrastructure.html) (current and potential) will have the opportunity to build connections and to advance their technical know how at the dedicated CC* track.
 These sessions will bring together campus staff, including staff involved directly with HTC technology, with the OSG Consortium staff.
 The goal is to engage with and to learn from each other to improve the experience of providing or utilizing capacity and to advance scientific research on your own campus and across the nation.

 ### Speaking Opportunities

 We encourage you to consider giving a talk.
 Technical presentations at HTC25 are short, typically 20 minutes in length.
-Applying merely requires a brief abstract submission that can be submitted when registration opens.
+Applying merely requires a [brief abstract submission here]https://agenda.hep.wisc.edu/event/2297/abstracts/).

 ### Visiting Madison